 Assess metro area resilience and actively address related environmental justice issues.

-.
+Recognize existing programs within the communities.

+Identify common principles – entities work separately

-Conduct climate and other environmental vulnerability assessments of population on the campus and in the communities,
+[Have U of I students & faculty] Conduct climate and other environmental vulnerability assessments of population on the campus and in the communities

 Incorporate resources to improve food security in vulnerable areas, such as shuttles, food trucks, and community gardens,